joejcollins/joejcollins.github.io/_posts/2018-06-20-vscode-and-miktex-on-windows.md

 ### Add a LaTeX Workshop "recipe"

-...to the VSCode workspace settings by editing `settings.json` like this.
+...to the VSCode user settings by editing `settings.json` like this.
+Best not to put it in the workspace settings because on Linux `latexmk` is used instead of `texify`.

 ```json
 {